openfisca/openfisca-web-ui-legacy/README.md

 * to use your own instance of the web API, leave the default values
 * to use the public instance of the web API, change the URLs containing `localhost:2000` by `api.openfisca.fr`

-If you installed your own instance of the web API, run its web server from its directory:

-  paster serve --reload development-france.ini

 Then run the web server of the UI from its directory (open another terminal tab):

   paster serve --reload development-france.ini